 Youth Release is an entirely voluntary run organisation, there are 6 committee members that operate and run the organisation.
 There are 15 local staff members employed at the youth centre, they are responsible for the overall running of the programs on a daily basis.
 Youth Release members travel to Dire Dawa each year with a group of volunteers to meet with the staff and see how the centre is progressing.

 Laura originally from Waterford, Ireland is a graduate of International Relations from Dublin City University, where she was heavily involved in and eventually chaired St. Vincent de Paul Society in 2007-2008.
 During her time as chairperson she coordinated a tutor program for disadvantaged children in North Dublin which continues to run on a weekly basis.
-Lauras experience of humanitarian work has empowered the project and kept the focus grounded on the needs of people in the developing world and how to work within these communities.

 Lisa Connolly also from Waterford is a Freelance designer and the creative talent behind all Youth Releases marketing material on our site and our social networks.

 Clare studied Social Care Work at WIT and LIT from 2005-2009.
 She is working in Camphill Community Callan, Co Kilkenny